Pattan Kalan: Location

 The village is located approximately 40 km from Abbottabad on the Abbottabad-Muzaffarabad road, approximately 7,000 feet above sea level.

 Geography

-Patan kalan is a mountainous area located in the Abbottabad District, and is the largest village in the Galyat/Circle Bakot region.
+Patan kalan is a mountainous area located in the Abbottabad District, and is the largest village in the Galyat/ Bakote region.
 Much of the hilly countryside is covered in trees, including evergreens like pine, walnut, oak, and maple.

 The highest peak of the Abbottabad District the popular tourist destination Thandiani, is located near Pattan Kalan, at 34°13'60N 73°22'0E.

 The local wildlife includes leopards, monkeys, pheasants, flying squirrels, and pine marten (although the latter two are rare).